 Location: Aveley, Essex

 Parkside was opened in August 2017 off the Aveley bypass on the western edge of the town.
-The stadium is within sight of the M25 but is mostly surrounded by fields with Belhus Park leisure complex to the north the main neighbours.
+The ground is within sight of the M25 but is mostly surrounded by fields with Belhus Park leisure complex to the north the main neighbours.
 Parkside is around 3 miles north-east of the nearest railway station at Purfleet.
 The venue became home to Aveley at the start of the 2017/18 season when they left their Mill Field ground where they had played since 1927.

 The western side of the ground has the main stand - a 2 storey structure which runs around half the length of the pitch.
 There are 257 seats across four rows of seating including press seating at the back.
 The seating starts on a raised platform which leads back to the clubhouse and one 74 seat section is kept separate from the rest to allow the players tunnel to exit onto the pitch.
 The clubhouse itself is known as the Parkside Suite and is a very smart building which includes a balcony level which overlooks the bar on one side and the pitch on the other.
 Along from this on the top level is the boardroom.
 The club reception is through the bar and leads to a large car park and heading back towards the pitch there is a food outlet.
 Either side of the stand are uncovered standing areas.